 A. A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least one-third of the outstanding shares of common stock entitled to vote are present at the virtual Annual Meeting via the internet or represented by proxy.
-On the Record Date, there were 6,809,067 shares of common stock outstanding.
-Thus, the holders of 2,269,689 shares of common stock must be present in person or represented by proxy at the Annual Meeting to have a quorum.
+A quorum will be present if stockholders holding at least one-third of the outstanding shares of common stock entitled to vote are present or represented by proxy at the virtual Annual Meeting.
+On the Record Date, there were 889,263 shares of common stock outstanding.
+Thus, the holders of 296,421 shares of common stock must be present or represented by proxy at the Annual Meeting to have a quorum.